 around 1 in every 5 cases of typhoid can be fatal.
 The bacteria is spread through the urine and faeces of infected people, also known as the faeco-oral transmission route.
 Salmonella typhi

 bacteria is also passed through contaminated food and drinking water.
-This makes typhoid very contagious and anyone who comes in contact with an infected person can contract the disease.
+This makes typhoid a highly contagious water related disease and anyone who comes in contact with an infected person can contract the disease.

 Once infected, you need to be treated immediately.
 Any delay in treatment can have serious consequences.